 An important reason for not believing information about a person's identity is if they provided different information in another country.
-In such cases, the applicant has often provided a different name and date of birth to the authorities of another European country.
+In such cases, the complainant has often provided a different name and date of birth to the authorities of another European country.

 There are several conditions that a person must meet in order to become a Norwegian citizen.
-One of them is that, as a rule, the applicant should have lived in Norway with a permit for at least seven years.
+One of them is that, as a rule, the complainant should have lived in Norway with a permit for at least seven years.
 This is what we call the period of stay condition.
 There are several exceptions from this general rule.

 Another condition that we often consider is the requirement for completed tuition in the Norwegian language.
-As a rule, the applicant has to document that he or she has attended a sufficient number of hours of Norwegian language tuition.
+As a rule, the complainant has to document that he or she has attended a sufficient number of hours of Norwegian language tuition.
 The number of hours required varies.
 For many, it is also a requirement to have attended 50 hours of tuition in social studies.
 We can make exceptions from this rule.
-For example, the applicant can submit a certificate documenting that he or she has passed written and oral Norwegian at a Norwegian lower or upper secondary school.
-We will not reverse the UDI’s decision based solely on the applicant’s Norwegian language proficiency.
+For example, the complainant can submit a certificate documenting that he or she has passed written and oral Norwegian at a Norwegian lower or upper secondary school.
+We will not reverse the UDI’s decision based solely on the complainant’s Norwegian language proficiency.
 As a rule, a requirement applies for people who applied for citizenship after 1 January 2017 to have passed an oral Norwegian language test and a social studies test given in Norwegian.